mazazona/tryhackme-free-rooms/README.md

 <br/>

-Hey people, here's a list of **350+ Free TryHackMe rooms** to start learning hacking.
+Hey people, here's a list of **390+ Free TryHackMe rooms** to start learning hacking.
 I have arranged & compiled them according to different topics so that you can start hacking right now and also!

 All the rooms herein, are absolute free.
 ATTACK!!

 ## Maintainer

-> ***This repository is maintained by [ winterrdog ](https://github.com/winterrdog/).
-For any suggestion feel free to reach out to [me.](https://t.me/winterrdog)***
+> **_This repository is maintained by [ winterrdog ](https://github.com/winterrdog/).
+For any suggestion feel free to reach out to [me.](https://t.me/winterrdog)_**

 ## NEWS

 Practice, Practice and Practice...! it'll all finally fall into place.
 No shortcut folks :)

 ## HOW YOU CAN SUPPORT

 If you genuinely feel like this project helped you a lot, you can always send your appreciation _anonymously_ to these wallets:

 - BTC: `17duzuYcv1QRDojfvmFVFowrKBe9EyQ1Bo`
 - USDT: `TWSv2CmzZ9Xgp8j8PwfTDZ329CXJPokpHH`